 A notice will be sent to your PCC student email account if you are selected to receive a scholarship.
 It is important to check this email account regularly.
 Notices for high school seniors are typically sent out in early May in time for senior award ceremonies.
 Current, returning, and transfer students are typically notified of awards during the summer months of June and July in time for planning for the fall semester.

 Yes, you may receive more than one scholarship.
 We do our best to ensure scholarships are distributed to as many students as possible; however, there may be some circumstances where a student may be the best match for more than one scholarship.

 Once a scholarship is awarded to a PCC student, the award is posted to the student’s PCC account.

-With a couple of exceptions, PCC Foundation scholarships are awarded for one academic year only and are not renewable; however, you can reapply each year.
+With a couple of exceptions, PCC Foundation scholarships are only awarded for one academic year and are not renewable; however, you can reapply each year.

-Most of our scholarships are awarded for the academic year and are split evenly between fall and spring semesters.
+Most of our scholarships are awarded for the academic year and are split evenly between the fall and spring semesters.
 Some scholarships are intended for just one semester, in which case, the entire amount will be applied to the semester for which it was awarded.